Mark Carney: Governor of the Bank of England (2013–2020)

 On November 26, 2012, Chancellor of the Exchequer George Osborne announced the appointment of Carney as Governor of the Bank of England.
 He succeeded Sir Mervyn King on July 1, 2013.
 He was the first Commonwealth citizen from outside Britain to be appointed to the role since the Bank of England was established in 1694.
 The Bank of England was given additional powers from 2013, such as the ability to set bank capital requirements.
 Although the usual term for governor is eight years, Carney indicated that he only intended to serve for five years and stand down in 2018.

-Carney, then the governor of the Bank of England, attends a bilateral meeting with Guido Sandleris, the president of the Central Bank of Argentina.
+Carney, then governor of the Bank of England, attends a bilateral meeting with Guido Sandleris, the president of the Central Bank of Argentina.

 Before taking up the post, Carney had already indicated disagreement with the Bank of England's Executive Director of Financial Stability Andy Haldane, specifically on leverage ratios and bank break-ups.
 He has been quoted as saying that Haldane does not have a "proper understanding of the facts" on bank regulation.
 He was thought to have been offered a total pay package of about £624,000 per year, approximately £100,000 more per year than his predecessor.

 Shortly before Carney took up the post, the Bank of England took up financial regulation duties from the Financial Services Authority.
-Carney's changes to the Bank's operating procedures helped modernize the institution by making much more media appearances than predecessors, including controversial announcements during two referendums.
+Carney's changes to the Bank's operating procedures helped modernize the institution by making many more media appearances than predecessors, including controversial announcements during two referendums.
 Carney implemented a policy called "forward guidance" in which the Bank would not raise interest rates if unemployment was above 7% to try and encourage business lending.
 This policy, which contained many conditions, would later be considered confusing and complicated.